-- R220.7 A professional accountant who intends to use the work of others, whether internal or external to the employing organisation, or other organisations shall exercise professional judgement to determine the appropriate steps to take, if any, in order to fulfil the responsibilities set out in paragraph R220.4. - 220.7 A1 Factors to consider when a professional accountant intends to use the work of others include: - The reputation and expertise of, and resources available to, the other individual or organisation. - Whether the other individual is subject to applicable professional and ethics standards.

-Such information might be gained from prior association with, or from consulting others about, the other individual or organisation.
+- R220.7 A professional accountant who intends to use the work of others (whether internal or external to the employing organisation) or other organisations other than external experts, shall exercise professional judgement to determine the appropriate steps to take, if any, in order to fulfil the responsibilities set out in paragraph R220.4. - 220.7 A1 When a professional accountant intends to use the work of an external expert, the requirements and application material set out in Section 290 apply. - 220.7 A1 Factors to consider when a professional accountant intends to use the work of others include: - The reputation and expertise of, and resources available to, the other individual or organisation. - Whether the other individual is subject to applicable professional and ethics standards. - Such information might be gained from prior association with, or from consulting others about, the other individual or organisation.